Ride in the Rain FAQs

 Once you start a team, you will be presented with an option to send email invites, or an html invite to fellow riders.

 Can I edit my team after I create it?

 Yes.
 When you create a team, you will automatically be identified as a team captain.
-As a captain, you can edit your team by clicking on the ‘My Team’ tab and then the ‘Manage Team’ sub-tab, or click here.
+As a captain, you can edit your team by clicking on the ‘My Profil’ tab and then the link name of your team.